-We are located approximately 10 minutes-drive from Nottingham City centre and there is ample on street parking (with no restrictions).
+This located approximately 10 minutes-drive from Nottingham City centre and there is ample on street parking.
 We are close to a number of main bus routes as we are approximately 5 minutes-walk from the Nottingham City Hospital.

 I can be contacted by email or by phone (text messaging is fine): 07970 876303 or 0115 8545529